VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 8/README.md

 ### Implementation

-* Download the base project (CreateSphereClass.zip).
-Always to Compile option to "x64".
-Open CreateSphere.cpp
+* Download the base project (SphereInstance.zip).
+Open SphereInstance.cpp

-We just need to modify the drawing function to draw 10 spheres instead one.
+We just need to modify the drawing function to draw 4 spheres instead one.

 Replace